 - The Red Skull was personally trained by Adolf Hitler and, having Gone Horribly Right in that regard, made no secret to the Fuehrer that he had ambitions of his own, but was willing to bide his time.

 - Rasputin in Hellboy got Hitler to back his Project Ragna-Rok with the claim that it would change the course of the war.
 He turned most of the Nazi scientists assigned to him into disciples who were fully aware that his real plan was to bring about the apocalypse.
+Technically he didn't even lie, as an apocalypse would definitely change the war.

 - Indiana Jones films like this trope.
 First was Belloq in Raiders of the Lost Ark, then Walter Donovan in Indiana Jones and the Last Crusade.